strands-project/strands_morse/README.md

 * Python 3.2.3 (3.3.0)
 * Ubuntu 12.04 LTS

+Please note: Using a depth camera requires Python 3.3.0 and a corresponding Blender version (>2.65).

 Getting Started
 ---------------

-Start four terminals and run the commands below
+Start some terminals and run the commands below:

 1. Fire up roscore: